 3) What specifically interests you about this company and position?

-Listen carefully and probe if the candidate responds with generic interview patter.
+Listen carefully and probe if the candidate responds with a generic interview patter.
 You want to hear that she would be able to do the work — and would actually enjoy it.
 You’re looking for convincing, specific reasons.
 You don’t want someone who’s desperate for any job, but someone who would be thrilled to be offered THIS job.

 4) How do you feel about working late, making copies, sitting in a cubicle, reporting to someone with less experience than you have?